redox-os/rfcs/text/0011-dynamic-drivers.md

 - From Bjorn3:
     - Redox OS may be able to get away with fully implicit ordering.
 Basically, when loading the service files it would register all schemes that are exposed according to the service files and then pass the scheme fd when starting the executable that is responsible for this scheme.
 If another process needs this scheme, it will see the scheme, but block until the responsible service is started.

-- So when the service monitor is started, it reserves the names for each scheme in its registry and reserves them.
+- So when the service-monitor is started, it reserves the names for each scheme in its registry and reserves them.
-- When any program on the system attempts to open that scheme, the service monitor starts that service.
+- When any program on the system attempts to open that scheme, the service-monitor starts that service.
 - The opened service gets its real scheme and completes the original open request.
 - Further calls on that service's scheme will be completed by that running service.
 - This means handling of user permissions would be the responsibility of the individual service.